toolleeo/cli-apps/README.md

 ## <a name="security"></a>Security and encryption

 * [cipher](https://github.com/ash-shell/cipher) - An Ash module that makes it easy to perform aes-256-cbc encryption for files and directories.
-* [dpg](https://github.com/62726164/dpg) - The Deterministic Password Generator - Generates passwords based on a master password and the indication of the website/service/username, without the need of storing anything.
 * [encfs](http://www.arg0.net/#!encfs/c1awt) - Encrypted filesystem in user-space based on [FUSE](https://it.wikipedia.org/wiki/FUSE); mounts an encrypted directory into a clear one.
 * [Firejail](https://firejail.wordpress.com/) - A SUID program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf.
 * [GnuPG](https://gnupg.org/) - GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP).